 I should have flown with someone else or gone by car

 Carroll’s video rendition of the song cost him $150 to produce.
 His friends played the on-screen roles.
 One clip includes a crime-scene-style chalk outline of a guitar with a broken neck.
-Another features three burly men in fake black mustaches, sombreros over their hearts, mourning the instrument in its case.
+Another features three men in fake black mustaches, sombreros over their hearts, mourning the instrument in its case.
 The finished work was posted on YouTube on a Monday night in July 2009.
-Carroll wrote an email and a Facebook post to let his friends know it was there.
+Carroll wrote a Facebook post to let his followers know it was there.
 By Friday, it had recorded 1 million views.
-Two days later, it had reached 2 million.
-When it surpassed 3 million in the second week, Carroll placed the song for sale on iTunes.
+By the end of the month, according to an MIT Sloan Management Review article, it had reached around 5 million views.
 “Thirteen million views later,” he says, “it’s still trucking along.”

-A genuine Internet celebrity, Carroll has been hailed in taxicabs in Australia and cheered in Siberia.
+He became a genuine internet celebrity.
 “I get stopped all over the world,” he says.
 “If you ever wonder if there are cameras in airports, you don’t have to anymore.
 Because by the time I got to the security belt in Glasgow, the head of security was standing on the other side of the metal detector, waiting for photos and autographs.
 He saw me coming.”

 If United had been as observant, it would have saved itself from a heap of trouble.
-The day the video logged its millionth viewer, the company called to offer the songwriter $1,200 in travel vouchers and another $1,200 in cash.
+Soon after the video was posted, the company called to offer the songwriter $1,200 in travel vouchers and another $1,200 in cash.
 He turned the offer down.
-United later presented a $3,000 donation in his name to the Thelonius Monk Institute of Jazz.
-The company eventually apologized, conceding on Twitter that Carroll’s song “struck a chord.”
-It promised to screen the video in staff training “to ensure all customers receive better service from us.”
-But throughout the crisis, United was routinely late in its response—leaving an outraged public to bemoan what it perceived as stonewalling, deaf ears, insincerity and lame excuses.
+United later presented a $3,000 donation in his name to the Herbie Hancock Institute of Jazz (then known as the Thelonious Monk Institute of Jazz).

-To be fair, though, the Carroll-United affair happened at the dawn of a new era, back in the days when YouTube, Facebook and Twitter were just beginning to alter the dynamics of customer service.
+To be fair, though, the Carroll-United affair happened at the dawn of a new era, back in the days when YouTube, Facebook and Twitter were relatively new platforms.
 Remember the Comcast repairman who fell asleep on a customer’s couch while waiting on the phone to consult with colleagues in the office?
 That 2006 video of his nap drew just 200,000 views in the two weeks before The New York Times reported on the story.
-The Domino’s Pizza video showing a kitchen employee inserting strands of cheese up his nose logged just over 1 million views before it was removed from YouTube.
-The pizza video preceded Carroll’s YouTube video by only three months.
+The Wednesday following a YouTube video of a Domino’s Pizza kitchen employee inserting strands of cheese up his nose, among other health code violations, “the video had been viewed more than a million times on YouTube.
+References to it were in five of the 12 results on the first page of Google search for ‘Dominos,’ and discussions about Domino’s had spread throughout Twitter,” according to The New York Times.
+The pizza video preceded Carroll’s YouTube video by about three months.

-Even Dave Carroll sees his video’s rapid success as a tipping point.
+Even Carroll sees his video’s rapid success as a tipping point.
 In a span of weeks, thousands of people reached out to him with their own horror stories.
 Before the year had ended, he was invited to speak to the customer service executives for 700 worldwide brands.
-He delivers two talks a month now, often in far-flung destinations such as Dubai.
-This past February, he launched a website named Gripevine.com to help companies big and small resolve complaints.
-Customers file their grievances (using photos and video if necessary) and select a preferred solution (an apology, compensation, replacement or repair).
-The company is notified.
-The two parties use a private messaging system to settle the dispute.
+In February 2012, he launched a website named Gripevine.com to help companies big and small resolve complaints.
+Customers file their grievances and the company is notified.
+The two parties can chat publicly or use a private messaging system to settle the dispute.

-Ambron discovered the need for this service when a college buddy (now a co-founder) had a rough time landing a summer internship.
-It turns out there was someone with the same name who rated even higher in online searches—and that guy had a criminal history.
-To distance himself from this evil twin, Ambron’s buddy would have to pay a service like Reputation.com thousands of dollars—with no guarantee that he’d be the clear frontrunner the next time Google updated its algorithms.
+Ambron discovered the need for this service when a college buddy (now a co-founder) had a rough time landing an internship.
+It turns out there was someone with the same name who rated higher in online searches—and that guy had a criminal history.
+To distance himself from this evil twin, Pete Kistler would either have to pay a service thousands of dollars or learn to utilize SEO, with no guarantee that he’d be the clear frontrunner the next time Google updated its algorithms.

-The secrets of social media and SEO can be dizzying, especially when you’re pressed for time.
-According to a survey conducted by Oracle, people on Facebook expect a reply to their complaints within 24 hours.
-On Twitter, they’re willing to grant you two hours.
-That’s why Tracy Myers finds himself in high demand on the speaking circuit these days, too.
-He has written a 22-page case study outlining his response to the FTC crisis.
-His YouTube statement was a fine first step, but he had to keep hustling to put it in the public eye.
+The secrets of getting into the public eye via social media and SEO can be complicated, especially if you don’t know how to use the algorithm to your advantage.
+Myers’ YouTube statement was a fine first step, but he had to keep hustling to put it in the public eye.
 “All we focused on for 48 hours was making sure that that video was seen,” he says.
-He posted it on Facebook, promoted it on Twitter and reached out to the local NBC affiliate—the one that had burned him—and asked it to include the clip on its well-trafficked website.
-Myers told his supporters to go there to make their comments.
-“That was huge,” he says.
-He used Google Alert to monitor the response.
-He also gathered his staff together, 33 employees in all, and screened the video for them, fielding questions about the FTC’s actions and the dealership’s response.
+Myers told his supporters to go there to make their comments—“That was huge,” he says—and used Google Alert to monitor the response.
+He also gathered his staff together, around 33 employees in all, and screened the video for them, fielding questions about the FTC’s actions and the dealership’s response.
 He advised them not to talk to the press.
 “We don’t need anything spinning out of control,” he explained.

-Myers can attest to that.
-“We lost a lot of sleep and got some gray hair,” he says of his brush with the FTC.
+“We lost a lot of sleep and got some gray hair,” Myers says of his brush with the FTC.
 “But other than that, our business has been on an incline for the past three years.”
 Yes, his efforts to restore his brand paid off in the end.
 But, as Myers is quick to point out, he also benefited from a stroke of luck: The federal government is one of the few organizations that people dislike more than used car dealers.